emilienaufauvre/react-native-maplibre-gl-js/README.md

 - Some objects cannot be serialized and sent between the WebView code and React Native (e.g. HTMLElement).

-Some GitHub repositories are implementing this solution however no one are actively maintained, and the underlying web libraries are missing key features — good examples being `react-native-leaflet-view` and `@neukolabs/react-native-maplibre-js`.
+Some GitHub repositories are implementing this solution, however, no one is actively maintained, and the underlying web libraries are missing key features — good examples being `react-native-leaflet-view` and `@neukolabs/react-native-maplibre-js`.